IBM/watson-assistant-slots-intro/README.md

 [![Build Status](https://api.travis-ci.org/IBM/watson-conversation-slots-intro.svg?branch=master)](https://travis-ci.org/IBM/watson-conversation-slots-intro)

-# Creating a Pizza ordering Chatbot using Watson Assistant Slots feature
+# Creating a pizza ordering chatbot using Watson Assistant slots feature

-*Read this in other languages: [한국어](README-ko.md), [日本語](README-ja.md)*

 In this Code Pattern, we will use the Watson Assistant Slots feature to build a chatbot that takes a pizza order.
 The needed information such as size, type, and ingredient choices can all be entered within one Assistant Node, unlike with previous versions of Assistant.

 When the reader has completed this Code Pattern, they will understand how to: